The-McGrail-Foundation/MIMEDefang-website/content/categories/faq/install_modern_os.md

 Title: How do I install MIMEDefang on a modern OS using packages?
 Date: 2026-06-27 00:00:00
 Category: faq
+Description: Install MIMEDefang from packages on Fedora, RHEL, Debian, Ubuntu, FreeBSD, and OpenBSD without compiling from source.
 Num: 020
 Audience: admin
 Status: published